 Like Nim, Raven has used some of my stitch patterns in some of her designs, which you can find here.
-(Ravelry log-in required.)
+(Ravelry link)

 I like all of those, of course (I might be biased), but I also like her other work.
-Here are her Parthenocissus leg warmers, which are attractive and practical.
+Here are her Parthenocissus leg warmers, (Ravelry link) which are attractive and practical.

 1. Please tell us a little about yourself.